The visual imagery from the story and Meili's superb narration made me feel I was watching a film.

-Canadian actor Miles Meili was a storyteller long before appearing on the hit series Trailer Park Boys, web drama The Handmaid’s Tale, or becoming the voice of Jonathan Brooks’ cult-beloved Dungeon World books.
-A long-standing expat of numerous countries, he credits his global lifestyle with richly contributing to the qualities of intimacy, sincerity and immediacy enjoyed by listeners of both his audiobooks and real-life adventures.
+Canadian actor Miles Meili was a storyteller long before appearing on Trailer Park Boys, The Handmaid's Tale or becoming the voice of Jonathan Brooks' cult-beloved Dungeon World books.
+A long-standing expat of multiple countries, Miles credits his global lifestyle with richly contributing to the qualities of intimacy, sincerity, and immediacy enjoyed by listeners of his audiobooks and real-life adventures.

-Born in Moose Jaw, Saskatchewan, Miles studied on-camera performance under television and theater actor John Dunsworth of Trailer Park Boys fame, later appearing on the program as Jason Hendricks.
-Guided by Dunsworth, Miles spent his early years performing in local Canadian TV.
-In 2004, his love of travel inspired a move to South Korea, where he would spend the following 10 years exploring his craft from an eastern perspective.
+Born in Moose Jaw, Saskatchewan, Miles studied performance under television and theater actor John Dunsworth of Trailer Park Boys fame and later appeared on the program as Jason Hendricks.
+Guided by Dunsworth, he honed his skills in local Canadian TV.
+In 2004, his love of travel inspired a move to South Korea, where he would spend the following decade exploring his craft from an Eastern perspective.

-Asia’s demand for ESL and globally distributed media enabled Miles to leverage his aptitude for languages.
-He developed a broad palette to draw from in terms of accents and pronunciations; a skillset he continuously works to expand.
-Within Seoul’s voice acting market, Miles was a mainstay in commercial narration, games and animation work.
-Known for his professionalism, versatility, and warm delivery, he voiced thousands of scripts on behalf of local and international clientele.
+Asia's burgeoning demand for ESL and globally distributed media enabled Miles to cultivate his linguistic aptitude.
+He developed a broad palette to draw from in terms of accents and pronunciations, a skill set he continuously works to expand.
+In Seoul's competitive voice acting market, Miles became a sought-after narrator for commercials, games, and animation.
+Known for his professionalism, versatility, and signature warm delivery, he voiced thousands of scripts for local and international clientele.

-In 2015, Miles returned to Canada and settled in Toronto.
-As of 2020, he has produced upward of 60 audiobooks with ACX and major publishing houses including Penguin Random House, Deyan, ECW Press, Bee Audio, and Findaway.
-He recently made his debut as both a writer and executive producer of the short film 365 Months, starring his infant daughter Piper Button.
+Returning to Canada in 2015, Miles settled first in Toronto, then Saskatchewan.
+He has produced over 150 audiobooks with ACX and major publishing houses, including Penguin Random House, Deyan, ECW Press, Bee Audio, and Findaway.
+Recently, he debuted as writer and executive producer of the short film 365 Months, starring his daughter.

 EXEMPLARY PROFESSIONALISM